-Changes are automatically synced so that everyone editing sees the same thing.
+Changes save and sync automatically, so everyone editing sees the same thing.
 And, because we're saving all the time, there's no need to manually save.
-Your only decision is when to publish the changes.
+Publish now or keep the draft and publish it later—you're in control.

 Once you and your team are done editing you can: